infoatgodreams/GoDreams-Repository/Roll Ups/Nutrition/Nutrition.md

 	- they have never been breastfed or exclusively breastfed,
 	- low rates of vaccination,
 	- and lack of basic hygiene.
-- According to Miracle Foundation [^14], a study assessed the health and nutritional status of the institutionalized children from four states of Andhra Pradesh, Uttar Pradesh, West Bengal and Karnataka ;clinical status of these children showed that  (Page 7)
+- According to Miracle Foundation [^14], a study assessed the health and nutritional status of the institutionalized children from four states of Andhra Pradesh, Uttar Pradesh, West Bengal and Karnataka ;clinical status of these children showed that
-	- Vitamin A and B complex deficiency were the most common nutritional deficiency signs among children (Page 7)
+	- Vitamin A and B complex deficiency were the most common nutritional deficiency signs among children
 	- Common conditions of cough, fever, sore throat, sore eyes, scabies and other skin infections were prevalent.
 Other conditions like anaemia, phrynoderma and dental caries werealso observed.
-(Page 7)
-	- one out of every four children suffered from sickness, fatigue and bad sleep (Page 7)
+	- one out of every four children suffered from sickness, fatigue and bad sleep

 ## Stunting
 - [Stunting in a nutshell (who.int)](https://www.who.int/news/item/19-11-2015-stunting-in-a-nutshell#:~:text=Stunting%20is%20the%20impaired%20growth,WHO%20Child%20Growth%20Standards%20median.) : Stunting is the impaired growth and development that children experience from poor nutrition, repeated infection, and inadequate psychosocial stimulation.
 Children are defined as stunted if their height-for-age is more than two standard deviations below the [WHO Child Growth Standards](Volume%201/Care%20Standards/International%20-%20Govts,%20UN%20&%20World%20Bodies/WHO/WHO_Growth%20reference%20for%20school%20aged%20children%20and%20adolescents.md) median.
 - According to a meta study of global research, stunting prevalence can vary from 9–72%; [^12]